davidechicco/DBCVindex/README.md

 ## Summary ##

-R package that computes the Density-Based Clustering Validation index (DBCV) index of clustering results, following the [clusterConfusion](https://github.com/pajaskowiak/clusterConfusion/blob/devel/R/dbcv.R) R implementation by Pablo Andretta Jaskowiak.
+R package that computes the Density-Based Clustering Validation index (DBCV) index for assessing clustering results, following the R implementation of the `dbcv()` function of the  [clusterConfusion](https://github.com/pajaskowiak/clusterConfusion/blob/main/R/dbcv.R) software package by Pablo Andretta Jaskowiak.
 The `dbcv()` function returns a value in the [-1;+1] interval: the higher, the better.

 ## Installation ##